 - Now add chopped onion and cook till color turns to light brown

 - Add finely chopped tomatoes and cook till it releases oil and become soft

-- Now add all spices (cumin powder, red chili powder, black pepper powder and garam masala), sugar and salt and mix with thick gravy
+- Now add all spices (cumin powder, red chilli powder, black pepper powder and garam masala), sugar and salt and mix with thick gravy

 - Now pour half cup of full cream milk and boil, when it will absorb milk and gravy starts looking little creamy and shiny then add crushed kasuri methi and mix well

-- Now add enough water according quantity of curry you need and boil
+- Now add enough water according to quantity of curry you need and boil

 - Adjust thickness of curry and add melted butter and coriander leaves, mix well